Villabuena de Álava/Eskuernaga: The square and the town hall

 The Square of the Tree of Gernika is the heart of the town, where a large part of the neighbourhood's social life takes place.
 The square is bordered by the House of Culture, the pharmacy, the town hall, the church, the House of the Tithes, and the Hotel Viura.
 The hotel is noted for avant-garde architecture.

 The Town Hall is located across from the square.
 The top storey, facing the square, features the coat of arms of Castilla León.

 The house on the square

 On the north side of the square is a three-storey building with a symmetrical frontage, built during the 18th or 19th century.
 Two carved shields decorate the building: one shows a dog tied to a tree and the other shield has an unknown history.

 The Dolmen of the Montecillo

 The Dolmen of the Montecillo was discovered at the end of 2009.
 This is a megalithic tomb situated in a passage between two vineyards.
-There are seven similar tombs in the Rioja of Alava.
+There are seven similar tombs in the Rioja Alavesa.
 It is broken and half covered by a morcuero (pile of loose stones).
 The entry to the passage is hidden due a wall that separates the two vineyards, a situation which has helped to preserve the tomb.